ranjabi/twitter-clone-backend/README.md

     RecentTweets       []models.Tweet `json:"recentTweets"`
 }
 ```

-todo: does check $ exist (json) return same response as check if key exist (check key immediately)?
+The decision tree of caching can be seen below.
+Cache saved as `key=user.id:{id}, value = userResponse`.
 ```
 is $ (root key) exist?
     yes
     is $.recentTweets exist?
         yes
-        return cache
+        -> return cache

         no
+        cache miss for $.recentTweets
-        get recentTweets from db
-        store recentTweets to cache
+        get recentTweets from db and store it to cache -> return data from db (recentTweets) + cache (userProfile) no
-        return (db + cache)
-    no
     get userProfile with recentTweets from db
     store it to cache
-    return db
+    -> return fully from db
 ```

-### Expiration
+### Cache Expiration
-Everytime user profile added to cache, the expiration will set to 10 minutes.
+Everytime user profile is added to cache, the expiration time will set to 10 minutes.
-User profile can only meet its expiration date until the end if only these operations are performed:
+User profile can only meet its expiration date until the end (and be deleted after that) if only these operations are performed:

-- json.set partial update on recentTweets
+- `JSON.SET` running partial update on `$.recentTweets`
-- json.del partial update on recentTweets
+- `JSON.DEL` running partial update on `$.recentTweets`

-Both operation performed when user create a new tweet.
-The other operation will clear the expiration (key will no longer expire)

-The expiration will be extended when **user profile get accessed**.
+Both operation performed when a user create a new tweet.
+The expiration time will be reset again to 10 minutes when **user profile get accessed**.

+## Lesson Learned
+- Define my own HTTP appHandler for custom error handling.
+This made me able to structure the error response to be send to the client.
+- Implemented logging by reading the incoming HTTP request.
+The result is error method, request url, and request body can be seen in the logs.